-The only assured way to revert the machine to a safe state is to boot from EPROM using the procedure described in Section 3.
+The only assured way to revert the machine to a safe state is to boot from EPROM.
 This involves making an EPROM chip containing an update tool, inserting the EPROM chip into the motherboard, setting the machine to boot from the chip, and powering it on.
 On boot, the EPROM-based updater would overwrite the on-board flash memory, restoring the machine to a known state.
-Since this process involves the insertion (and later removal) of a chip, it would probably require a service technician to visit each machine.
+Since this procedure involves the insertion (and later removal) of a chip, it would probably require a service technician to visit each machine.